 You spoke above about ‘market makers’ and ‘market shading’.
 What is that?

 Often in markets, there is a ‘market maker’, an entity that acts as a guarantor for a market’s liquidity.
 Usually that comes with a good deal from the exchange to offset what will happen.
 Market making is the most thankless task in the punting world.

-You will get nibbled on by recreational action until some sharp money comes along and gut punches you only when you are wrong.
+You will get nibbled on by recreational action until some sharp money comes along and gut punches you.
+Only when you are wrong!
 You need to take on ‘toxic liquidity’ (smart money) constantly, and somehow come out of that battle on top.

 Often this market maker stands out like dog’s balls, and they will shade their prices to their opinion.
 For example, instead of dealing 1.94 / 1.94 on the line, they will ‘shade’ 1.90 / 1.98 to entice action on the side they want to take on.
-Sometimes it can take a fair bit of experience to spot the market maker, and other times they are ‘playing games’, such as early market deceptive shading to confuse their opponents.
+Sometimes it can take a fair bit of experience to spot the market maker.
+Other times they are ‘playing games’, such as early market deceptive shading to confuse their opponents.
 That higher-level game theoretic stuff happens with the huge markets like the EPL and the big soccer leagues.